 It’ll depend on what you prefer in terms of materials but for the general hooper who appreciates performance, this should absolutely satisfy you.

 We’re getting the best of both worlds here: old-school and new-school stuff is being combined to make the upper structured, achieve better containment than the AJ 34 did, offer better ventilation due to the open textile design, as well as keep the build fairly durable.

-If not for that outsole – this would be an amazing outdoor model.
+If not for those questionable outsoles (in terms of durability) – this would be among the best outdoor models.
 Oh, if only.